Suing For Damage Caused By Potholes Includes Breach of Municipal Responsibility to Maintain Public Roadways | Lippa Legal Services

 Extent of Duty to Repair

-It is noted per Chiocchio that the duty upon the municipality is of reasonableness rather than perfection and that the road need maintenance merely to prevent or correct conditions that would pose an unreasonable risk to an ordinary driver, who may make mistakes; however, the obligation upon the municipality is without a duty to prevent or correct conditions that pose a risk to negligent drivers.
+As shown in Chiocchio, the duty imposed upon the municipality is to act with reasonableness rather than to act perfectly and that maintenance of the roadway needs to performed to the extent of preventing or correcting conditions that may expose an ordinary driver, who is presumed as capable of making driving errors, to unreasonable risk; however, the duty as legally imposed upon a municipality without a requirement to prevent or correct conditions that may cause risk to a negligent driver.
 This viewpoint that a municipality is obligated to maintain the roads to a standard of reasonableness for use by an ordinary driver, rather than negligent driver was also recently articulated in Smith v.
 Safranyos, 2018 ONCA 760 whereas it was said:

 [31] “Non-repair” will be established if the plaintiff proves “on a balance of probabilities that the municipality failed to keep the road in question in a reasonable state of repair”: Fordham, at para.
 26. The applicable legal test is, “was the road at the material time sufficiently in repair that those users of the road, exercising ordinary or reasonable care, could use it in safety”: Deering v.
 Scugog (Township), 2010 ONSC 5502 (CanLII), at para.
 100, affirmed 2012 ONCA 386 (CanLII), leave to appeal from C.A. refused [2012] S.C.C.A.
 No. 351.
 In adopting the Deering standard of care test, Laskin J.A. elaborated in Fordham, at para.
 28, that “ordinary reasonable drivers are not perfect drivers; they make mistakes”, but he cautioned, at para.
 29, “a municipality’s duty of reasonable repair does not extend to making its roads safer for negligent drivers.”